 You should also at least stop by Christ Church Cathedral and St. Patrick’s Cathedral, two other landmarks of the city.
 Some other popular tourist attractions are the Molly Malone Statue and the Temple Bar, both of which I think are overrated.
 You can see the remnants of Dublin’s medieval wall more towards the Guinness Storehouse, which I personally think is cooler.
 Something I’d really like to see when I go back is Dublinia, a recreation of Viking and medieval Dublin.

-The Dublin Writers Museum is more for people who are into history, and even though it’s not open to the public, you can still visit the outside of Oscar Wilde’s Home.
+The Dublin Writers Museum is more for people who are into literature, and even though it’s not open to the public, you can still visit the outside of Oscar Wilde’s Home.
 His statue is across the street – they’ve kindly nicknamed it “Fag on a Crag.”

 Dublin is a sizable city.
 I personally think the tourist-y section near the Temple Bar is really cute, but Dublin has a lot of great streets and places that extent outwards.
 The people are very friendly.
 My family and I had a lot of great food and both times I was there, there’s always live music playing.
 I think that’s so great!
 What surprised me most about Dublin when I first visited is how busy it always seems to be.
 It’s like New York in that it never really sleeps.
 If you’re looking for a history fix but some great nightlife, then Dublin’s a great city for you.
 It definitely has one of the best personalities I’ve experienced.